 On the other end of the scale, Lyft Lux includes Mercedes or BMWs for smaller groups or a Cadillac Escalade for larger groups.

-The table below gives you a quick overview of the costs associated with economy or luxury vehicles when using Lyft:
+The table below gives you a quick overview of the Lyft price associated with economy or luxury vehicles:

 |Lyft||Lyft XL||Lyft Lux||Lyft Lux Black||Lyft Lux Black XL|